DataDog/documentation/content/en/containers/docker/integrations.md

   text: "Assign tags to all data emitted by a container"
 ---

 This page covers how to install and configure integrations for your Docker infrastructure by using a Datadog feature known as _Autodiscovery_.
-This enables you to use [variables][1] like `%%host%%` to dynamically populate your configuration settings.
+Autodiscovery enables you to use [variables][1] like `%%host%%` to dynamically populate your configuration settings.

 For a detailed explanation of how Autodiscovery works, see [Getting Started with Containers: Autodiscovery][2].
 For advanced Autodiscovery options, such as excluding certain containers from Autodiscovery or tolerating unready pods, see [Autodiscovery Management][3].

 If you are using Kubernetes, see [Kubernetes and Integrations][4].

 <div class="alert alert-info">
-Some Datadog integrations don't work with Autodiscovery because they require either process tree data or filesystem access: <a href="/integrations/ceph">Ceph</a>, <a href="/integrations/varnish">Varnish</a>, <a href="/integrations/postfix">Postfix</a>, <a href="/integrations/cassandra/#agent-check-cassandra-nodetool">Cassandra Nodetool</a>, and <a href="/integrations/gunicorn">Gunicorn</a>.<br/><br/>
+The following Datadog integrations don't work with Autodiscovery because they require either process tree data or filesystem access: <a href="/integrations/ceph">Ceph</a>, <a href="/integrations/varnish">Varnish</a>, <a href="/integrations/postfix">Postfix</a>, <a href="/integrations/cassandra/#agent-check-cassandra-nodetool">Cassandra Nodetool</a>, and <a href="/integrations/gunicorn">Gunicorn</a>.<br/><br/>
 To monitor integrations that are not compatible with Autodiscovery, you can use a Prometheus exporter in the pod to expose an HTTP endpoint, and then use the <a href="/integrations/openmetrics/">OpenMetrics integration</a> (which supports Autodiscovery) to find the pod and query the endpoint.
 </div>